The web version of this guide will be retired in late December 2021

-Modules take about 20 minutes each to complete and have quizzes embedded in them as well as other optional grading devices including handouts.
-To locate, Login to your Canvas account.
-Navigate to the left hand menu option "Canvas Commons."
-Once in Canvas Commons search "UBC Vancouver Library Skills Tutorial."
-It will be the first option that appears.
+Modules take about 20-30 minutes each to complete and have quizzes embedded in them as well as other optional grading devices including handouts.
+Self Enroll course awards a certificate at the end of each module.

 To use the tutorial as a part of your course grade, consider the following options: